 Parking at Sighthill campus is for permit holders only between 8am-4pm, Monday to Friday.
 You can park for free outwith these times.

-Unfortunately, we are unable to offer student parking permits for Sighthill campus at this time.
+Unfortunately, we are unable to offer additional student parking permits for Sighthill campus at this time.
+If you already have a permit from the previous academic year, this will remain valid - please only email email@example.com if your vehicle details have changed.

 Parking outwith the University

-If you park your vehicle on the streets surrounding our campuses please be considerate to our neighbours.
+We understand that parking around our campuses is limited.
+However, if you park your vehicle in the surrounding streets or residential areas, please be considerate to our neighbours.

-- Do not park in spaces designated for local residents or shop customers.
+- Do not park in spaces designated for local residents, GP visitors or shop customers

-- Do not park across driveways or on pavements, or otherwise obstruct access for residents and pedestrians.
+- Do not park across driveways or on pavements, or otherwise obstruct access for residents, pedestrians and emergency services - you could be reported and fined.

 Getting here by bike